segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 The permissions required to create and manage a Destination Function are separate from those required to enable it on a source.

-Currently, permissions required for creation and editing of Destination Functions are strict.

-1. You must be a **Workspace Owner** in order to create a function.
-2. You must be a **Workspace Owner** in order to edit/delete a function.
+Currently, you must be a **Workspace Owner** in order to create, edit or delete a function.

-Once the Destination Function has been created, the ability to enable it on a source is the same as a normal destination.
-You need to be a `Workspace Owner` OR `Source Admin`.
+Once the Destination Function has been created, you can connect it to any source within your workspace.
+You need to be a `Workspace Owner` or `Source Admin`.

 ### Editing & Deleting

 If you are a **Workspace Owner**, you can manage your Destination Function under the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog).
-Click on the function you wish to manage and the sidesheet menu will allow you to _Connect, Edit or Delete_ your function.
+Click on the function you wish to manage and the sidesheet menu will allow you to connect, edit or delete your function.

 ![Editing or deleting your Destination Function](images/edit-or-delete.gif)